Volunteer at a Children’s Center in Mexico

 Save the Children is absolutely committed to ensuring that children are safe and know their rights.
 Many parents in this part of Mexico have to work long hours in order to support their families, meaning young children are often left alone and have to look after themselves for large parts of the day.
 Others may have been victims of aggression and are in need of support.
 The center gives children a suitable environment in which to play and learn.

-While in Playa, volunteers will be helping with homework, preparing educational resources, tidying the center and playing games with the children.
+While in Puerto Morelos, volunteers will be helping with homework, preparing educational resources, tidying the center and playing games with the children.
 A lot of the work focuses on making children aware of how to keep safe: from teaching them how to identify different forms of violence to making sure they know their rights.
 Severe weather is a very real threat in this part of Latin America, so volunteers may also be involved in advising children of safety measures to take during a hurricane.
 Volunteers need to be flexible and adapt to the changing requirements of our local partners.